-New College will once again offer a summer opportunity to study abroad in Honduras.
+New College will once again offer a summer opportunity to study coral reefs in Honduras.

 New College Students – register using the Course Request System (CRS) through NewCLEIS (NCF login required).

-If you’re an eligible student and currently enrolled in NCF’s undergraduate degree-seeking program, you can take summer courses for audit, or for credit with a designation of Satisfactory or Unsatisfactory; no written evaluation will be provided.
+If you’re an eligible student and currently enrolled in NCF’s undergraduate degree-seeking program, you may enroll in summer courses for audit or for credit, with a designation of Satisfactory or Unsatisfactory; no written evaluation will be provided.

 Students from Other Colleges or High Schools, and Community Members — apply here.

 Summer courses can be taken for graded credit or for audit.
-If you are from another college, please remember to secure approval from your home institution for any course you seek to apply toward your degree requirements.
+If you are from another college, please remember to secure approval from your home institution for any course you would like to apply toward your degree requirements.

-In addition, all participants must show proof of insurance with coverage for a minimum of 100,000, including a minimum of $25,000 for medical evaluation, $25,000 for repatriation, and $5,000 for mental health services.
+In addition to the course registration described above, all program participants need to complete and submit some additional forms and documents, and must show proof of insurance with coverage for a minimum of $100,000, including a minimum of $25,000 for medical evaluation, $25,000 for repatriation, and $2,500 for mental health services.